xen-project/xen/docs/misc/shype4xen_readme.txt

 difference because the default policy is the "NULL" policy, which as the name implies does not enforce anything.

-However, when you try

-[root@laptop policy]# xm list
-Name              Id  Mem(MB)  CPU  State  Time(s)  Console  SSID-REF Domain-0           0      620   0  r----     25.6            default

-You might detect a new parameter "SSID-REF" displayed for domains.
-This parameter describes the subject security identifier reference of the domain.
-It is shown as "default" since there is no policy to be enforced.

 To display the currently enforced policy, use the policy tool under xeno- unstable.bk/tools/policy: policy_tool getpolicy.
 You should see output like the one below.